FSTivane/alx-low_level_programming/0x00-hello_world/README.md

 1. script that compiles a C file but does not link
 2. script that generates the assembly code of a C code and save it in an output file.
 4.  prints exactly "Programming is like building a multilingual puzzle
+5. prints exactly with proper grammar, but the outcome is a piece of art,
+6.  prints the size of various types on the computer it is compiled and run on